getpawprint/slate/source/includes/_intake.md

 bookings.pet.species | string | Pet's species, e.g. `cat` or `dog`.
 bookings.pet.breed | string? | Pet's breed.
-bookings.pet.birthdate | date? | Date portion of the pet's birthdate bookings.pet.profile_pic | base64? | Base64 encoding of the pet's profile image
+bookings.pet.birthdate | date? | Date portion of the pet's birthdate bookings.pet.profile_pic | base64? | Base64 encoded image of the pet
 bookings.place_ids | int[]? | List of IDs from the `place` table who we will contact for the pet's medical history.
 One of `place_ids` or `vets` must be specified. bookings.vets | object[]? | Vets who we will contact for the pet's medical history.
 These will become new `place` table entries.
 One of `place_ids` or `vets` must be specified. bookings.vets.name | string | Vet name.